devth/devth.github.com/_posts/2015-01-30-beautiful-constraint.md

 title: Beautiful constraint
 categories: philosophy
 comments: true
-excerpt: "The freedom to do anything you wish is rarely a good thing, whether you're an experienced developer or a 2-year-old child"
+excerpt: "The freedom to do anything you wish is rarely a good thing, whether you're an experienced engineer or a 2-year-old child"
 image:
   feature: constraint_1200_300.jpg
   teaser: constraint_410_228.jpg